stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 This is - of course - similar to `sumList` from Exercise 10 of the [last section](Interfaces.md), but generalized to all container types with a `Foldable` implementation.
-We will learn about `Foldable` in a later section.
+We will learn about interface `Foldable` in a later section.

 In order to also calculate the variance, we need to convert every value in the list to